tvdk-sudoku/Year11Notes/content/notes/AEECO - Elasticity.md

 #### Proportion  of income spent
 - The greater proportion of income, the more elastic
-- Cheaper goods are less elastic
+- Cheaper goods are less elastic than expensive goods

 #### Time period considered
 -